cosmos/sdk-tutorials/academy/4-my-own-chain/create-handling.md

     }
     ```

-    The `.Creator`, `.Red`, and `.Black` need to be checked because they were copied as **strings**.
-The check on `.Creator` is redundant here because at this stage the message's signatures have been verified and in particular the creator is the signer.
+    `.Creator`, `.Red`, and `.Black` need to be checked because they were copied as **strings**.
+The check on `.Creator` is redundant because at this stage the message's signatures have been verified, and the creator is the signer.

-4. Save the `StoredGame` object:
+4. Save the `StoredGame` object using the [`Keeper.SetStoredGame`](https://github.com/cosmos/b9-checkers-academy-draft/blob/8092e4b/x/checkers/keeper/stored_game.go#L10) function created by the `ignite scaffold map storedGame...` command:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/8092e4b/x/checkers/keeper/msg_server_create_game.go#L33]
     k.Keeper.SetStoredGame(ctx, storedGame)
     ```

-    Using the [`Keeper.SetStoredGame`](https://github.com/cosmos/b9-checkers-academy-draft/blob/8092e4b/x/checkers/keeper/stored_game.go#L10) function created by the `ignite scaffold map storedGame...` command.

-5. Prepare the ground for the next game with:
+5. Prepare the ground for the next game using the [`Keeper.SetNextGame`](https://github.com/cosmos/b9-checkers-academy-draft/blob/d59a74496a96018c57fdff72c443980c08416499/x/checkers/keeper/next_game.go#L10) function created by Ignite CLI:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/d59a74496a96018c57fdff72c443980c08416499/x/checkers/keeper/msg_server_create_game.go#L33-L34]
     nextGame.IdValue++
     k.Keeper.SetNextGame(ctx, nextGame)
     ```

-    Using the [`Keeper.SetNextGame`](https://github.com/cosmos/b9-checkers-academy-draft/blob/d59a74496a96018c57fdff72c443980c08416499/x/checkers/keeper/next_game.go#L10) function created by Ignite CLI.

 6. Return the newly created ID for reference: